 The concentration profiles themselves are also indicative of the urban topology of the corresponding sampling locations.
 Location A is a typical street canyon, and a relatively stable vertical concentration profile can be found at all times.
 The canyon is well ventilated due to alignment of the road section with the wind flow.
-This results in a uniform vertical distribution of PM10 concentration along and beyond the building height of 22 m on both sides of the canyon, with a mean of between 0.32 μ g m-3 at 16:00 UTC and 1.80 μ g m-3 at 20:00 UTC, to up to an elevation of 30 m above ground.
-As indicated in the diurnal mean concentrations in Figure 4, such stable distribution can be brought about by the emissions from the cluster of buildings about 300 m upstream from location A, as well as stacks originated from nearby buildings.
+This results in a uniform vertical distribution of PM10 concentration along and beyond the building height of 22 m on both sides of the canyon, with a mean of between 0.32 $\mu g \, m^{-3}$ at 16:00 UTC and 1.80 $\mu g \, m^{-3}$ at 20:00 UTC, up to an elevation of 30 m above ground.
+As indicated in the diurnal mean concentrations in Fig. 4, such a stable distribution can be brought about by the emissions from the cluster of buildings about 300 m upstream from location A, as well as stacks from nearby buildings.

-In contrast, location B is located in a cluster of buildings, and as such the vertical PM10 concentration is dominated by emissions of local sources.
-It is also more vertically stratified than location A. The higher uniformity at 08:00 UTC, averaging 2.62 μ g m-3 up to the building height of 22 m, before diminishing near the rooftop.
-This indicates mixing of the PM10 that remains from the previous evening, which is almost completely dissipated by 12:00 UTC.
-At the onset of recovery (16:00 UTC), a peak at 2.92 μ g m-3 can be seen developing from the roof, and is being transported to ground level, as evidenced by the profile at 20:00 UTC, where peak concentration reaches 5.57 μ g m-3, while downward transport still takes place.
+In contrast, location B is located in a cluster of buildings, and as such the vertical PM{10} concentration is dominated by emissions of local sources.
+It is also more vertically stratified than location A. There is a higher uniformity at 08:00 UTC, averaging $2.62 \,\mu g \, m^{-3}$ up to the building height of 22 m, before diminishing near the rooftop.
+This indicates mixing of the PM{10} that remains from the previous evening, which is almost completely dissipated by 12:00 UTC.
+At the onset of recovery (16:00 UTC), a peak of 2.92 $\mu g \, m^{-3}$ can be seen developing from the roof and being transported to ground level, as evidenced by the profile at 20:00 UTC, when peak concentration reaches $5.57 \, \mu g \, m^{-3}$ while downward transport still takes place.